GRIDAPPSD/CIMHub/docs/CDPSM.rst

 - **dssPVTYearly**: Reference to OpenDSS Yearly curve, for PVSystem temperature
 - **dssSpectrum**: Reference to OpenDSS harmonic current Spectrum, for Load, Storage, PVSystem, Generator, and WindGen power
 - **dssYearly**: Reference to OpenDSS Yearly curve, for Load, Storage, PVSystem, Generator, and WindGen power
-- **gldPlayer**: GridLAB-D Player for base_power attributes on Load and Triplex_Load objects, and P_Out for Battery objects.
+- **gldPlayer**: GridLAB-D Player for base_power attributes on Load and Triplex_Load objects, real and reactive power for Diesel DG objects, P_Out for Battery objects, and Insolation for Solar objects.
 Netlisted as player.value.
-- **gldSchedule**: GridLAB-D schedule for base_power attributes on Load and Triplex_Load objects, and P_Out attributes on Battery objects.
+- **gldSchedule**: GridLAB-D schedule for base_power attributes on Load and Triplex_Load objects, real and reactive power for Diesel DG objects, P_Out for Battery objects, and Insolation for Solar objects.
-- **gldWeather**: Local GridLAB-D Climate for House and Solar objects.
-Defaults to global weather if not specified.

 Extension for Faults
 --------------------